That’s the hardest part about . . .

 Every year on October 3, Germany celebrates the Tag der Deutschen Einheit, (literally, the “Day of German Unity.”)
 It’s the day when East and West

 St. Stephan’s church in Mainz, Germany has stunning stained glass windows.
-The church burned on February 27, 1945 and Marc Chagall designed most of the
+The church burned on February 27, 1945 and Marc Chagall designed most of the current windows in the late 1970’s.

 Roman pipeline to convent to farm.
 Gut Schillingskapellen, Dünstekoven. © Laurel Decher, 2016.
 In the small village of Swisstal-Dünstekoven, a one-time convent was built solely